Skip to content

 Importance of Organized Laydown Yards Safety Talk

-If you have ever worked on a construction site, you know just how messy they can be.
-One of the messiest places is typically the laydown yard.
-A messy laydown yard isn’t just a sight for sore eyes, it can also present a number of safety hazards for employees and the company.
+If you work on construction sites, you know the laydown yard is typically one of the most cluttered spaces.
+A messy laydown yard isn’t just a sight for sore eyes, it can also present a number of safety hazards.

 In this toolbox talk, we’ll cover hazards found on laydown yards and how to eliminate them, as well as best practices for keeping laydown areas organized.